minnojs/minno-quest/src/0.1/quest/API.md

 type		| What type of interface should this column have (see below, defaults to checkbox) css 		| CSS object for the whole column.
-This is the place that you can control the column width (using the `width` property). stemCss		| CSS object for the column stem.
+This is the place that you can control the column width (using the `width` property). stemCss		| CSS object for the column stem. required    | Require all subquestions in the column to be full

 There are several column types at your disposal,